freeCodeCamp/guide/pages/docs/certificates-guide/warn-your-users-of-a-dangerous-action/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Warn your Users of a Dangerous Action"
+title: "Warn your Users of a Dangerous Action"
+parent: "certificates-guide"
 ---

 The `btn-danger` class is the button color you'll use to notify users that the button performs a destructive action, such as deleting a cat photo.
 Note that these buttons still need the `btn` and `btn-block` classes.